 Starting at Penn State in August, I soon got a graduate assistantship at the American Journal of Distance Education.
-Appreciated to share offices with Margareth Koble and Melody Thompson.
-The editor, Michael G. Moore, introduced me to the colourful Toni Garcia and challenged us to establish communication services to support the printed journal.
+Appreciated to share offices with Margaret Koble, Melody Thompson, Janet L. Hartranft, and Edward Desautels.
+The editor, Michael G. Moore, introduced me to Toni Garcia and challenged us to establish communication services to support the printed journal.